← Try the two studios

 A storybook your child programs.

-Children make characters move, speak and react with colourful blocks that read like sentences.
-Cat's Day Out is ready to play, inspect and change.
+Children enter connected story worlds, meet memorable characters and solve each scene with colourful blocks that read like sentences.
+Tiny Star Village is ready to play now.

 For parents: Your child learns that a screen does not respond by magic: instructions have an order, taps trigger actions and one changed block creates one changed result.